Dimple13/HopeOfLife.github.io/README.md

 # HopeOfLife
-A website for women empowerment by providing them opportunities
+A website for an animal rescue NGO